 \textbf{Transfer Learning for Tabular Data.} Reusing knowledge gained solving one problem and applying it to a different task is the research problem addressed by transfer learning.
 While transfer learning is successfully used in computer vision and natural language processing applications \citep{tan2018survey}, there are no efficient and generally accepted ways to do transfer learning for tabular data.
 Hence, a general research question can be how to share knowledge between multiple (related) tabular data sets efficiently.

 \textbf{Data Augmentation for Tabular Data.} Data augmentation has proven highly effective to prevent overfitting, especially in computer vision \citep{shorten2019surveyaugmentation}.
 While some data augmentation techniques for tabular data exist, e.g., SMOTE-NC \citep{chawla2002smote}, simple models fail to capture the dependency structure of the data.
 Therefore, generating additional samples in a continuous latent space is a promising direction.
-This was investigated by \citet{darabi2021synthesising} for minority oversampling.
+This was investigated by Darabi \& Elor \cite{darabi2021synthesising} for minority oversampling.
 Nevertheless, the reported improvements are only marginal.
 Thus, future work is required to find simple, yet effective random transformations to enhance tabular training sets.

-\textbf{Self-supervised Learning.} Large-scale labeled data are usually required to train deep neural networks, however, the data labeling is an expensive task.
-To avoid this expensive step, self-supervised methods propose to learn general feature representations from available unlabeled data.
-These methods have shown astonishing results in computer vision and natural language processing \citep{jing2020self, liu2021self}.
-Only a few recent works in this direction \citep{yoon2020vime, bahri2021scarf} deal with heterogeneous data.
+\textbf{Self-supervised Learning.} Large-scale labelled data are usually required to train deep neural networks; however, the data labelling is an expensive task.
+To avoid this expensive step, self-supervised methods propose to learn general feature representations from available unlabelled data.
+These methods have also shown astonishing results in computer vision and natural language processing \citep{jing2020self, liu2021self}.
+Only a few recent works in this direction \citep{yoon2020vime, bahri2021scarf, ucar2021subtab} deal with heterogeneous data.
 Hence, novel self-supervised learning approaches dedicated to tabular data might be worth investigating.